MichalN0wak/Parla-AI/docs/prd.md

 **FR-009:** The system transcribes mixed Italian-Polish speech, identifying which words are in which language.

-**FR-010:** The system understands Polish context (e.g., user asking "jak się mówi..." or using Polish words) while maintaining Italian conversation flow.
+**FR-010:** The system understands Polish context (e.g., user asking "jak się mówi..." or using Polish words) while user explicitly switches to Polish mode.

-**FR-011:** The system handles seamless transitions between Italian and Polish without requiring explicit language switching.
+**FR-011:** The system handles explicit button/keyboard shortcut between Italian and Polish without requiring explicit language switching.

-**FR-012:** The AI recognizes when Polish words are used as helper words or questions and responds appropriately in Italian.
+**FR-012:** The AI receive clean Polish transcriptions as helper words or questions and responds appropriately in Italian.

 ### Learning Cards & Real-Time Feedback